Skip to Main Content

 YELP Scholars will commit approximately 100 hours over the course of a year (June 2024-June 2025) to environmental leadership and environmental studies and science development.
 Students will work with UNF Institute of Environmental Research and Education and with a community partner (this year Timucuan Parks Foundation) on the following: pre-college experience, environmental science/studies education and development, environmental leadership training and development, service and support of projects and initiatives, individual project development and implementation, and mentorship.

-There is an orientation on Thursday June 13, 2024 from 9 a.m. - 5 p.m. at UNF.
-YELP students will come to UNF and learn about environmental leadership, sustainability, and physical and social science.
-You will meet IERE environmental professors, students, and environmental community leaders, and get to know more about UNF too.
-You will also meet Timucuan Parks Foundation that are looking to partner with a YELP student to complete a project (CAS project).
+An orientation was held on Thursday, June 13, 2024 at UNF.
+YELP students came to UNF to learn about environmental leadership, sustainability, and physical and social science.
+The opportunity to meet IERE environmental professors, students, and environmental community leaders, and get to know more about UNF too was provided.
+Representation from Timucuan Parks Foundation was also in attendance to partner with a YELP student to complete a project (CAS project).

 Complete IERE Environmental Leadership training course online and receive certificate.
 This is an online training course you can complete in approximately 10 hours.